 For Immediate Release//Toronto, Ontario, July 20, 2023 Celebrating the people and organizations making a positive impact on the 100,000 people with intellectual disabilities and their families living in Ontario, Community Living Ontario’s (CLO) Inspiring Possibilities Awards are now open for nominations.
 Winners will have the opportunity to attend the awards ceremony in-person at CLO’s Inspiring Possibilities AGM & Conference, happening in Ottawa September 27-29.
 The awards will be presented by CBC personality and keynote speaker Ali Hassan.
 “Honouring trailblazers through our Inspiring Possibilities … Read More

-Celebrating 70 Years of Community Living Part Four: Closing the Institutions
+Celebrating 70 Years of Community Living Part Five: Unraveling the Harm of Institutions